longitude-one/meta-bundle/README.md

-# Bundle template

-This package is a bundle template to help you to:
-* create a new bundle
-* with a dummy controller (feel free to delete it)
-* with an embedded application to test your bundle
-* with phpunit unit test on a dummy controller (feel free to delete this test)
-* with phpunit function test on this dummy controller (feel free to delete this test)
-* with phpcsfixer deployed as an external tool

 ## Installation with Docker
 A very simple docker is embedded to:
 * provide you a PHP8.1 environment
 * provide you composer, symfony and phpcsfixer as external tools
 * launch local symfony server to help you to dev

-First, edit the .env file and update the two parameters.

 Then simply build your container:
 ````shell